What Americans are Doing Wrong With Their $2 Trillion in Checking Accounts

 Signing up for the card proved to be low-hassle, too.
 I added my name to a waitlist and heard back within about three days.
 Then I got my card in the mail.

-Perhaps the best part of all of this is when I check my bank account now, I don’t have to dread only seeing my list of monthly expenses.
+Perhaps the best part of all of this is when I check my account now, I don’t have to dread only seeing my list of monthly expenses.

 Now, I get a little excited when I see how much interest I’ve earned!